maxrivett/cse15l-lab-reports/lab-report-4-week-8.md

 <br><br>
 2. Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
 <br>
-My Response: *Yes, there must be a relatively quick fix because the course staff's program handled this snippet well.
+My Response: *Yes, there must be a relatively quick fix because the other group's program handled this snippet well.
 I think a way to go about this could be to check if there is another closed parenthesis directly after the one we are examining and going to use as the closing parenthesis, and if so, keeping going and use that one.
 This would solve the problem, as my code failed this snippet because it marked the link as a.com(( when it should have been a.com(()).*
 <br><br>
 3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.
 <br>